adrensnyder/ImapSyncMigrationHelper/README.md

 - **02_Remove_Admin_From_All.ps1**\
 Edit the $admin variable to remove the delegation from all mailboxes existing in the tenant
 - **02_import_mailbox_nolicense.ps1**\
 Populate the file 02_import_mailbox_nolicense.csv with data of new sharebox, room or equipment.
-Create new file for each type and rename the file like 02_import_mailbox_sharebox|room|equipment.csv
-Start the script with the filename as parameter you want to import and it will create them with max attachments size, language selected, and SendAs|SendOnBehalf enabled\
+Start the script with the filename as parameter you want to import and it will create them with max attachments size, international options, and SendAs|SendOnBehalf enabled\
+For a list of TimeZones see the TimeZones section
 Usage: .\02_import_mailbox_nolicense.ps1 filename.csv
 - **02_user_settings.ps1**\
 Populate the file 02_user_settings.csv
-It will reset the password, change the attachments size and change the language\
+It will reset the password, if present (You can leave it empty), change the attachments size and the international options\
+For a list of TimeZones see the TimeZones section
 Usage: .\02_user_settings.ps1 filename.csv
 - **03_Change_Domain.ps1**\
 Edit $orig_domain and $dest_domain variables.
 It will change the primary SMTP domain of all mailboxes